 As your ecommerce business scales, the last thing you want is returns to become a logistical mess.
 Managing returns is one of those necessary evils that all growing businesses face, and if it’s not done right, it can cost you more than just a few unhappy customers.
-The key to thriving in a competitive global market is simple: streamline your returns process and use the right software to make it seamless.

 In this guide, we’ll walk you through the ins and outs of returns management, why it’s crucial for your bottom line, and how you can turn what many see as a challenge into a chance to boost revenue and sustainability.